dkrest1/flutterwave-assessment/README.md

 ## Prerequisites

 - NodeJS (18.x)
-- Express framework
+- Express: Nodejs library
-- joi package for data validation
+- joi: package for data validation
-- cors package for cross origin resource sharing
+- cors: package for cross origin resource sharing
+- jsonfile: package for reading and writing to JSON file
+- nodemon: for watching for changes of file for development purpose

 ## Getting Started